Australian Indigenous sovereignty: Australian legal position

 Indigenous sovereignty has not been recognised under Australian law, whether as sovereignty that existed before colonisation or that still exists.
 However, some early New South Wales Supreme Court cases recognised the distinct authority of Indigenous groups.
 In R v Bonjon (1841) Justice Willis held that the Aboriginal people were a "distinct though dependent people, and entitled to be regarded as self-governing communities" such that the accusation that Bonjon had killed another Aboriginal person could not be decided under English law.
 This and the earlier case of R v Ballard (1829) appeared to reference the Marshall trilogy of US cases that recognised Native American nations as "domestic dependent nations" of the US.
 However, the earlier case of R v Murrell (1836) held that while the "Aboriginal natives of New Holland" were "entitled to be regarded by civilised nations as a free and independent people" they tribes had not reached "such a position in point of numbers and civilisation and to such a form of government and laws, as to be entitled to be recognised as so many sovereign states governed by laws of their own".
 Subsequently, the Privy Council case of Cooper v Stuart (1889) declared Australia to "practically unoccupied, without settled inhabitants or settled law".

 More recently, in the case of Coe v Commonwealth (1979), the High Court of Australia rejected the notion that there existed an Aboriginal Nation that exercised sovereignty of an even limited kind.
 The court distinguished the US case of Cherokee Nation v.
 Georgia (1831), which recognised Native American nations as "domestic dependent nations" of the US, by reasoning that the Aboriginal People of Australia are not organised as a "distinct political society separated from others" and that they have never been uniformly treated as a state.
+It has been argued that Coe is not binding as it involved a deadlock of 2:2.

 Later in Mabo v Queensland (No 2) (1992), the High Court recognised the pre-colonial land interests of Indigenous Australians within the common law of Australia in the form of native title.
 However, these rights did not arise due to continuing Indigenous sovereignty; the court merely held that existing rights to land held by Indigenous groups were not automatically extinguished on acquisition of sovereignty by the Crown.
 The court held that the validity of the acquisition of sovereignty by the Crown cannot be challenged in the courts.
 The case has also been interpreted by the High Court in later cases as "at odds" with the notion that any limited sovereignty exists in Indigenous groups, However, by also rejecting previous authorities that characterised Indigenous societies as "without laws, without a sovereign and primitive in their social organization" the Mabo judgment has also been taken to implicitly recognise the existence of Indigenous sovereignty prior to colonisation.